galantelab/sideRETRO/docs/usage.rst

   # Input file: 1000_genomes.vcf
   # Output file: 1000_genomes.tsv
   # Average time: 62m34.541
-  $ perl anlyser.pl 1000_genomes.vcf > 1000_genomes.tsv
+  $ perl analyser.pl 1000_genomes.vcf > 1000_genomes.tsv

-This was a simple but complete pipeline to obtain a final TSV file with all the relevant results in a tabular format ready to inport in a R or Python script and plot some graphics.
+This was a simple but complete pipeline to obtain a final TSV file with all the relevant results in a tabular format ready to import in a R or Python script and plot some graphics.

 In order to compare, the resultant VCF file shown these general statistics: